The Salt-N-Pepa Show: Episodes

+Series overview

 Season 1 (2007)

 Two themes emerged from the first episode: Pepa's lingering bitterness from how Salt abruptly departed the group years ago, which Salt attempted to soothe with an apology; and a cultural conflict between the ladies, as Salt's strong Christian commitment leads her to renounce the duo's raunchy lyrics and dance moves from their former performing days, whereas Pepa wants to continue performing, like the "old" days.
 The remainder of the episodes show the duo as they explore the idea of reuniting.